algrinkevich/todo-app/dvd-logo-animation/2d-single-logo/README.md

-This directory contains a static web page representing DVD logo bouncing with the screend borders.
+This directory contains a static web page representing DVD logo bouncing with the screen borders.

 ## Features:
 - Color is changed after every hit;